Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Results

-In this experiment, we study the effect of the number of dimensions of the input to the hypernetwork model to the hypernetwork training process, both for the default parametrization and for our NPA parametrization.
+In this experiment, we study the effect of the number of dimensions of the input to the hypernetwork model to the hypernetwork training process, both for the default parametrization and for our MIP parametrization.
 We evaluate using the Bayesian Hypernetworks, as we can vary the number of dimensions of the input prior without having to define new tasks.
 We train models with geometrically increasing number of input dimensions, $\text{dim}(\gamma)=1,2,\ldots,32$.
 We apply the input encoding to each dimension independently.
 We study two types of input distribution: uniform $\mathcal{U}(0,1)$ and Normal $\mathcal{N}(0,1)$ distributions.
-For NPA, we apply a sigmoid to the Normal inputs to constrain them to the [0,1] range as specified by our method.

-We evaluate on the Bayesian hypernetworks task on the OxfordFlowers-102 dataset with a primary convolutional network trained optimized with Adam.
+For MIP, we apply a sigmoid to the Normal inputs to constrain them to the [0,1] range as specified by our method.
+We evaluate on the Bayesian hypernetworks task on the OxfordFlowers-102 dataset with a primary convolutional network optimized with Adam.

 Figure~\ref{fig:HInputSize} shows the convergence curves during training.
-Results indicate that the proposed NPA parametrization leads to improvements in model convergence and final model accuracy for all number of input dimensions to the hypernetwork and for both choices of input distribution.
-Moreover, we observer that the gap between NPA and the default parametrization does not diminish as the number of input dimensions grows.
+Results indicate that the proposed MIP parametrization leads to improvements in model convergence and final model accuracy for all number of input dimensions to the hypernetwork and for both choices of input distribution.
+Moreover, we observe that the gap between MIP and the default parametrization does not diminish as the number of input dimensions grows.